Conditional Selective Inference for the Selected Groups in Panel Data: Empirical Application

 \subsection{Classification and estimation results.}

-We first examine the presence of heterogeneity in the dataset by using the test statistics in \cite{pesaran2008testing}.
+We first examine the presence of heterogeneity in the dataset by using the test statistic in \cite{pesaran2008testing}.
 The resulting p-value is very close to 0, indicating substantial heterogeneity among countries.
-To determine the latent group structures, we apply the information criterion in \cite{liu2020identification} to select $K$, which yields two estimated clusters identified by the $k$-means clustering algorithm \ref{alg:1}.
+To determine the latent group structures, we apply the information criterion in \cite{liu2020identification} to select $K$.
+This procedure yields two estimated clusters identified by the $k$-means clustering algorithm \ref{alg:1}.
 Table \ref{tab:em2} reports the estimation and classification results for the identified groups.
 Notably, the classification reveals a clear dichotomy between developing and developed economies.
 For example, we observe a strong collection of $25$ developing countries in Group 1, including India, Indonesia, Thailand, and Egypt.
-Group 2 mainly comprises some developed countries such United States, United Kingdom, France, Japan, and Australia, along with some smaller economics.
+Group 2 mainly comprises some developed countries such as United States, United Kingdom, France, Japan, and Australia, along with some smaller economies.
 Figure \ref{fig:emp} displays the scatter diagrams for the preliminary estimates of all $\bbeta_i$'s, from which we observe a distinct separation between the two groups.

-From Table \ref{tab:em2}, we observe substantial difference between the group-specific slope estimators after classification.
-Compared to Group 1, all coefficient estimates for Group 2 are statistically significant at the 1\% level.
-Moreover, the magnitudes of coefficient for Group 2 are substantially larger than the corresponding coefficients for Group 1.
-This suggests that, for developed countries, both GDP growth and the import ratio have a strong positive relationship with CO$_2$ emissions.
-In contrast, for developing countries, which have smaller economic scales, GDP growth does not significantly affect CO$_2$ emissions, and the import ratio has only a weak effect.
+From Table \ref{tab:em2}, we observe substantial differences between the group-specific slope estimates after classification.
+Compared to Group 2, all coefficient estimates for Group 1 are statistically significant at the 1\% level.
+Moreover, the magnitudes of the coefficients for Group 1 are substantially larger than the corresponding coefficients for Group 2.
+This suggests that, for developing countries, which have smaller economic scales, both GDP growth and the import ratio have a strong positive relationship with CO$_2$ emissions.
+In contrast, for developed countries, the import ratio does not significantly affect CO$_2$ emissions, and GDP growth has only a weak effect.
 In summary, the heterogeneity between Group 1 and Group 2 is evident in both the magnitude and statistical significance of the parameter estimates.